jpaykin/LNLHaskell/README.md

 TODO for efficiency

-- change representation of ECtx
+X change representation of ECtx
 - LANGUAGE StrictData -- make data structures strict, as long as I don't construct any infinite data strucures
 - more radical: turn on Strict extension
 - change VPlus back to VLeft and VRight as strict